How to keep your flock comfortable

-Summer will be here before we know it, and that means that hot temperatures and humidity—neither of which are good for backyard chickens.
+Summer upon us, and that means that hot temperatures and humidity—neither of which are good for backyard chickens.
 As a chicken owner, you will need to do a little extra to keep them cool and comfortable through the hottest part of summer.

 One thing you should be aware of as a chicken owner is the thermoneutral zone (TNZ)—the ambient temperature where animals are just right.
 The TNZ varies by age.
 When a chicken is not in their TNZ, it has to alter its basic metabolic rate or behavior to maintain its ideal body temperature.
 Prolonged deviations from a chicken’s TNZ will result in reduced hatchability, eggshell quality, egg production, feed conversion, growth rates, and eventually, death.
 Heat stress can also decrease chickens’ feed utilization and weaken birds’ immunity.